Aakashi06/Waste-Material-Classification/README.md

 Project Overview

 This repository hosts a machine learning project dedicated to classifying various waste materials (e.g., cardboard, glass, metal, organic, plastic, paper) from images.
-The goal is to develop and compare different classification algorithms—including both traditional ML and deep learning approaches—to create an accurate system that can aid in automated sorting and recycling processes.
+The goal is to develop and compare different classification algorithms—including both traditional ML create an accurate system that can aid in automated sorting and recycling processes.

 This project addresses a critical need in modern waste management by providing a scalable solution for material identification, improving recycling efficiency, and reducing contamination.